 Let’s start with the wood material on the dining room table in our current project.
 Just using the default settings from the SketchUp material, the table looks nice.
 But, as we will see in a moment, it can look much better!

 The great thing about Enscape is its emphasis on simplicity.
-And to that end, anything we can set in the primary author tool, SketchUp in this case, such as selecting a texture, Enscape uses that information rather than creating duplicate functionality.
-Thus, the process of editing a SketchUp material starts with selecting the material in the Materials tray as shown in step #1 below.
-Next, if not already open, the Enscape Materials dialog is opened.
-This dialog is tied to the currently selected ’In Model’ material.
+And to that end, anything we can set in the primary authoring tool, SketchUp in this case, such as selecting a texture, Enscape uses that information rather than creating duplicate functionality.
+Thus, the process of editing a SketchUp material starts with selecting the material in the Materials tray, as shown below.

-Enscape material edit based on selected SketchUp material
+Enscape material editor based on selected SketchUp material

 Albedo (texture) settings